codekitchensd/2017-03-08-maxmsp-synthesizers/presentation/presentation.md

 What is Subtractive Synthesis
 + Ability to shape sound through filters and envelopes
 + Additive synthesis takes opposite approach
++ Take all the harmonics and diminish the ones you don't want
 + This is the whole point of synths

 Patch 04 - Add a filter
-+ Cut output and wire in
++ LPF with cutoff and resonance control

-What is an Envelope
-+ ADSR FTW
-+ Primarily used to vary the VCA

-Patch 05 - Add an envelope
-+ Add Envelope
-+ Add VCA
++ Demonstrate cutoff sweep manually

 Wrap
 + Final patch is included
-+ Show how to dig into sub modules
++ Show how to dig into sub modules - how the sausage was made
-+ Show Beap